dsgriffin/nft-timelines/README.md

 # Early NFTs

-Early NFTs is a repo containing various resources focused on early NFTs (firsts, relatively early tokens of a niche etc), mostly in the form of blog posts and timelines.
+Early NFTs is a repo containing various resources focused on vintage/historical blockchain collectibles (firsts, relatively early tokens of a niche etc), mostly in the form of blog posts and timelines.

 ### Defining an NFT